 The second set of rules we employ is found in international treaties other than the WTO Agreements, basic principles of international law and customary international law.
 These disciplines, international agreements concluded in the areas covered or not covered by the WTO Agreements and other standards supporting the international law system, are considered supplements to the WTO Agreements.
-Examples of these other rules and principles of international law include: EPA/FTAs; IIAs; bilateral agreements governing bilateral economic and trade issues and multilateral agreements other than the WTO Agreements.
+Examples of international treaties other than WTO agreements include: EPA/FTAs; bilateral agreements governing bilateral economic and trade issues, and multilateral agreements other than the WTO Agreement.